Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2021-MY-FIRST-APP-IMPROVEMENT.md

   its relations with other services, described in details each development stage with step-by-step instructions.
   In addition, I recorded videos with screen sharing and voice support for main topics.<br>
-  As a **result**, (got to know later) member from the new team was able to work with AWS Lambda even with minimal experience with Java.
+  As a **result**, (got to know later) member from the new team was able to work with AWS Lambda even with minimal experience with Java and without getting help from developers of this app.

-**Summing up**, our team successfully completed active stage of R&D and released stable version of Cloud Pipeline.
+**Summing up**, our team successfully completed active stage of R&D: released stable version of Cloud Pipeline and passed it to support.
 My contribution was not limited to AWS Lambda release, but also I made internal improvements: codebase was refactored and development approaches were established that had positive impact to further application support.